Portuguese Custard Tarts

 I suppose you could make them.
 People do, the Internet is filled with recipes, none of which I’ve tried so no recommendations.
 But if you have one, let me know.

-It’s a matter of preparing the custard (lots of egg yolks, cream, and stirring) and puff pastry.
-Then there’s the finish, which is so much a part of these tarts.
-Getting the brown/burnt wrinkly skin would mean some careful broiling at the end.
-And I believe that’s better achieved in a hot bakery oven with no broiling.
-That oven would also would explain the crisp flaky pastry.
+It’s a matter of preparing the custard (lots of egg yolks, cream, and stirring) and puffy pastry and getting the finish just right.
+This is so much a part of these tarts.
+Their brown, burnt wrinkly skin can only mean they’re cooked in a hot bakery oven.
+That oven would also would explain the crisp pastry.
+They are messy things with their pillowy filling and flaky crust.